 Make sure that all of the points written in the outline have been described in the patent application.

 No perfect application exists.
 As such, don’t be a perfectionist.
-If you properly worked on the outline and described the various aspects noted in your outline, you should have the big picture in the patent application.
+If you worked on the outline properly and described the various aspects noted in your outline, you will have covered the big picture in your patent application.

 Disclaimer: Use the information in this article at your own risk.
 It takes many years to learn how to draft a well-written patent application under the guidance of a senior patent attorney.

 - Step 1: How to write the abstract and title of the patent application?